inconsistent-dg/AC-Modding/switch-guide.md

 3. After Lockpick is finished, your `prod.keys` and `title.keys` should be in `sd:/switch`.
 4. Now that you have your keys, copy them to your computer (or someplace safe).
 Once you got your keys backed up somewhere, you can delete the keys on your SD.
 You wouldn't HAVE to compress these, since (in total) they're only 12kb, but you can still do it if you'd like to.

 Now that you've finished those steps, you're basically finished at this point!
 All you need to do now is actually boot into CFW.
-You might be asing, am I not already in CFW?
+You might be asking, am I not already in CFW?
 Well, no. You've simply injected a payload.

 ---